RCmags/ServoFlappingControl/README.md

 NOTE: MODE 1 can also be used with this program.
 It is only a matter of swapping the RX connections to the arduino.

 The program was written for an Arduino Nano but it should be compatible with other boards.
-It also requires the "PinChageInterrupt" library found here:
+It requires the "PinChageInterrupt" library found here:

 https://www.arduino.cc/reference/en/libraries/pinchangeinterrupt/